Compensation for Negligence in Diagnosing Cauda Equina Syndrome

 Delayed Diagnosis of Cauda Equina

 Laura had visited the Defendant hospital on several occasions because she had symptoms associated with cauda equina syndrome.
 Unfortunately, staff at the hospital failed to identify her condition.
-The result was a delay in diagnosing and operating on Laura.
-As a result, she now suffers from significant on-going disabilities.
+This lead to a delay in diagnosing and operating on Laura and she now suffers from significant on-going disabilities.

 During Laura’s visits to the Defendant hospital she had complained of a number of symptoms.
 These symptoms included back pain, numbness and lack of sensation to the saddle area, difficulty in passing urine and pain in her leg.
 The medical staff should have spotted straightaway that Laura had ‘red flag’ signs of cauda equina.
 The signs include saddle paraesthesia, bladder dysfunction, faecal incontinence and/or severe or progressive neurological deficit in the lower extremities.
 It is vital to diagnose the condition early to prevent patients suffering from permanent damage.